 Royal Mint Gardens

-Given air rights over the obstructions, the lightweight steel-framed building will utilise piled foundations placed wherever possible, in combination with a large-scale cantilever system supporting the upper ten storeys of the building.
+Given air rights over the obstructions, the reinforced concrete buildings will utilise piled foundations placed wherever possible, combined with large-scale beams that span over the DLR encapsulation and a large-scale cantilever system.

-The whole building is also to be isolated from ground-borne vibration using steel isolation springs which are designed as an integral part of the structure.
+The buildings will be isolated from ground-borne vibration using elastomeric bearings.
 The entire concept for the design has been conceived around minimising the interface with the live railways and the need for track possessions.

 £ 100 million